LaurinZubler/sa-documentation/document/content/personas.typ

 #global.paragraph(
   [Background],
   [
     Sebastian has been sailing since he was a child.
 His parents owned a boat and were passionate recreational sailors.
+In his childhood the family spent a lot of time on the water.
 As a teenager he joined the sailing club and started sailing in regattas.
 His passion for the sport has driven him to the top echelons of competitive racing.
 Now he earns his money as a professional sailor.
   ]
 )